gabricc/typescript-journey/01intro/TypeScriptBasics.md

 - Automatic property completion
 - Type checking for property access

+TypeScript automatically infers the shape of this object, creating what's called a "structural type."
+It knows that `user` must always have a `name` string and an `age` number.

 ## 4. Type Inference
 TypeScript can automatically determine types:
 ```typescript